-- sexual abuse and sexual harassment to the Captain, allowing the inmate anonymity (28 CFR 115.51; 15 CCR 1029). - (i) Establishing a process to ensure accurate, uniform data is collected for every allegation of sexual abuse at facilities under the direct control of this office, using a standardized instrument and set of definitions.
+- (i) Establishing a process to ensure accurate, uniform data is collected for every allegation of sexual abuse at facilities under the direct control of this office, using a standardized instrument and set of definitions.
 Upon request, the Office shall provide all such data from the previous calendar year to the U.S. Department of Justice (DOJ) no later than June 30 (28 CFR 115.87; 34 USC § 30303; 15 CCR 1041). - The data collected shall include, at a minimum, the data necessary to answer all questions from the most recent version of the Survey of Sexual Violence conducted by the U.S. DOJ. - 2.
 The data shall be aggregated at least annually. - (j) Establishing a process to monitor the conduct and treatment of detainees or staff who have reported sexual abuse, and the conduct and treatment of detainees who were reported to have suffered sexual abuse. - (k) Ensuring that the following are published on the office's website or by other means, if no website exists: - Office policy governing investigations of allegations of sexual abuse and sexual harassment or the referral of such investigations of sexual abuse or sexual harassment (unless the allegation does not involve potentially criminal behavior) (28 CFR 115.22) - 2.
-Information on how to report sexual abuse and sexual harassment on behalf of an inmate (28 CFR 115.54) - (I) Ensuring audits are conducted pursuant to 28 CFR 115.401 through 28 CFR 115.405 (28 CFR 115.93). - (m) Implementing a protocol requiring mid-level or higher-level supervisors to conduct and document unannounced inspections to identify and deter sexual abuse and sexual harassment.
-The protocol shall prohibit announcing when such inspections are to occur, unless it is necessary for operational considerations (28 CFR 115.13). - (n) Ensuring agreements with outside investigating agencies include PREA requirements, including a requirement to keep the Tehama County Sheriff's Office informed of the progress of the investigation (28 CFR 115.71). - (o) Ensuring that information for uninvolved inmates, family, community members, and other interested third parties to report sexual abuse or sexual harassment is publicly posted at the facility (15 CCR 1029). - (p) Ensuring the Office conducts follow-up criminal background records checks at least once every five years on members or contractors who may have contact with inmates or has in place a system for otherwise capturing such information (28 CFR 115.17).
+Information on how to report sexual abuse and sexual harassment on behalf of an incarcerated person (28 CFR 115.54) - (I) Ensuring audits are conducted pursuant to 28 CFR 115.401 through 28 CFR 115.405 (28 CFR 115.93). - (m) Implementing a protocol requiring mid-level or higher-level supervisors to conduct and document unannounced inspections to identify and deter sexual abuse and sexual harassment.
+The protocol shall prohibit announcing when such inspections are to occur, unless it is necessary for operational considerations (28 CFR 115.13). - (n) Ensuring agreements with outside investigating agencies include PREA requirements, including a requirement to keep the Tehama County Sheriff's Office informed of the progress of the investigation (28 CFR 115.71). - (o) Ensuring that information for uninvolved incarcerated persons, family, community members, and other interested third parties to report sexual abuse or sexual harassment is publicly posted at the facility (15 CCR 1029). - (p) Ensuring the Office conducts follow-up criminal background records checks at least once every five years on members or contractors who may have contact with incarcerated persons or has in place a system for otherwise capturing such information (28 CFR 115.17).

-606.4 REPORTING SEXUAL ABUSE, HARASSMENT AND RETALIATION
+606.4 REPORTING SEXUAL ABUSE, HARASSMENT, AND RETALIATION

-; 15 CCR 1029Any employee, agency representative, volunteer or contractor who becomes aware of an incident of sexual abuse, sexual harassment or retaliation against inmates or staff shall immediately notify a supervisor, who will forward the matter to a sexual abuse investigator (28 CFR 115.61).
-Staff may also privately report sexual abuse and sexual harassment of inmates (e.g., report to the Jail Commander) (28 CFR 115.51).
+Any employee, agency representative, volunteer, or contractor who becomes aware of an incident of sexual abuse, sexual harassment, or retaliation against incarcerated persons or staff shall immediately notify a supervisor, who will forward the matter to a sexual abuse investigator (28 CFR 115.61).
+Staff may also privately report sexual abuse and sexual harassment of incarcerated persons (e.g., report to the Captain) (28 CFR 115.51; 15 CCR 1029).

-The facility shall provide information to all visitors or third parties on how they may report any incident, or suspected incident, of sexual abuse or sexual harassment to a staff member (28 CFR 115.54; 15 CCR 1029).
+The facility shall provide information to all visitors or third parties on how they may report any incident, or suspected incident of sexual abuse, or sexual harassment to a staff member (28 CFR 115.54; 15 CCR 1029).

-Inmates may report sexual abuse or sexual harassment incidents anonymously or to any staff member they choose.
-Staff shall accommodate all inmate requests to report allegations of sexual abuse or harassment.
-Staff shall accept reports made verbally, in writing, anonymously or from third parties and shall promptly document all verbal reports (28 CFR 115.51; 15 CCR 1029).
+Incarcerated persons may report sexual abuse or sexual harassment incidents anonymously or to any staff member they choose.
+Staff shall accommodate all incarcerated person requests to report allegations of sexual abuse or harassment.
+Staff shall accept reports made verbally, in writing, anonymously, or from third parties and shall promptly document all verbal reports (28 CFR 115.51; 15 CCR 1029).